 And last but not least, I knew it would be a smart financial decision.
 Because it was a foreclosure, I was able to purchase the house at a great price - like unbelievably low - and because I didn't go completely overboard during the renovation, it has turned out to be a good investment that didn't break the bank.
 Believe it or not (and note that no one in my circle of family and friends believes me), I'm tired of moving.
 So, in an effort to make this the last stop for years to come, I did go ahead and make a few upgrades including adding stairs to the spacious attic with plans on converting it to livable space down the road, building a new addition to the back of the house, and installing a fence around the entire back of the property.
 So seriously, I'm going nowhere for quite a while.

-The trade-off in doing a lot of the work on my own, along with the help of some of my family, is that it has taken longer to complete.
+The trade-off in doing a lot of the work on my own, along with the help of some of my family, is that it took a little longer to complete.
 I work on my home in between other projects so that's just how it goes.
 I moved in on December 1, 2017 because I had all of the necessities: one working bathroom, heat/air, refinished hardwood floors, a refrigerator, and a fenced back yard for the dogs.
 Everything else is optional for me.
-It's almost completed and this is hands down my favorite house and renovation project.
+It's essentially completed although I'll always have a project, or two, going around the house but this is hands down my favorite house and renovation project.
 But of course, I always say that.

 Be sure to check out some of the galleries below and don't forget to follow along on social media where I share updates often including a day in the life of yours truly.

 Here's a more in-depth look at some of the spaces!

 The Family Room